How to Make Your Own Arduino Clone Board

 avrdude -b 19200 -c usbtiny -p m328p -v -e -U efuse:w:0x05:m -U hfuse:w:0xD6:m -U lfuse:w:0xFF:m

 Next, use the command below to upload the bootloader or your hex program file.
 Go to the path of your program file or bootloader (/hardware/arduino/bootloaders/atmega) from the command prompt or terminal and instead of “hexfilename.hex” substitute the name of your file.

 avrdude -b19200 -c usbtiny -p m328p -v -e -U flash:w:hexfilename.hex -U lock:w:0x0F:m

 Now the file will be successfully uploaded to the ATmega chip.

-If your using another arduino to bootload the chip then make connections as per the diagram above.
-You will also need two arduino boards for this : one will be a working arduino board and in the other one the blank ATmega chip needs to be inserted.
-We will be using the ICSP (In Circuit Serial Programmer) pins of the arduino for this.
-After making the connections shown connect the working arduino to your PC.
-Next, open the arduino IDE and go to the tools menu; select burn bootloader and from it’s options click on w/ Arduino as ISP.
-Now the chip will be bootloaded with arduino.
-This method works only if you have the correct chip specified in the boards.txt file and works only rarely.
-Hence I always prefer the first method.
+If you’re using another Arduino to bootload the chip, then make connections as per the diagram above.
+You will also need two Arduino boards for this: one will be a working Arduino board and in the other one the blank ATmega chip needs to be inserted.
+We will be using the ICSP (In Circuit Serial Programmer) pins on the Arduino for this.
+After making the connections shown, connect the working Arduino to your PC.
+Next, open the Arduino IDE and go to the tools menu; select burn bootloader and from its options click on with Arduino as ISP.
+Now, the chip will be bootloaded with Arduino.
+This method only works if you have the correct chip specified in the boards.txt file and works only rarely.
+That’s why I always prefer the first method.

-Now you have an arduino board with an arduino bootloader ATmega chip.
-Now use the Rx, Tx and Gnd pins to connect to a USB-UART TTL converter which can be used to connect to your PC.
-Or just insert a chip that has been uploaded with the program (from an arduino board) into this board’s socket.
-DIY: Make arduino board and bootload ATmega chip.
+Now you have an Arduino board with an Arduino bootloader ATmega chip.
+Now, use the Rx, Tx, and Gnd pins to connect to a USB-UART TTL converter which can be used to connect to your PC.
+Or just insert a chip that has been uploaded with the program (from an Arduino board) into this board’s socket.